© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Domen Ddreiniog is a scheduled monument protected by Cadw under reference ME054.
 View the official record →

-Domen Ddreiniog is a motte located in Meirionnydd, Gwynedd, in the upland region of north Wales.
+Domen Ddreiniog is a motte situated in Meirionnydd, north-west Wales, dating to the Norman period of Welsh medieval history.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME054.

 Domen Ddreiniog dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Domen Ddreiniog is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME054.